coecms/git_introduction/git_introduction.md

      Milk
      Toilet Paper
     -Berty Bott's every-flavour beans
-    -
     +Jelly beans
     $ git commit -a -m "we're only muggles :("
+    $ git log

+How to put data into the repository is the most important part.
+If you properly use `git`, you will be doing this several times per day.

-## Getting things out of the repo
+### Getting things out of the repo

     git checkout
     git merge